gamingrobot/doingstuff.dev/content/posts/elf-shared-library-version.md

   (NONE)               0x00000006       NT_VERSION (version)       description data: 31 2e 32 2e 33 00
 ```

-The downside is the output is in hex when using `readelf`, unlike the human readable format of SCCS above.
+The downside is the output is in hex when using `readelf`, unlike the human-readable format of SCCS above.
 But this method is faster since it's only reading the ELF headers rather than the whole binary.

 ## Can executables use these methods?